I don't know what it is about fall, but it has rapidly become my favorite season of the year here in Hendricks County, Indiana.

 For those dog owners out there, I wanted to make sure to include an option that would allow you to bring your pets.
 And what better way to enjoy being with your pet then to get both of you in costume for the annual Dog Daze at the Maze event at Beasley's Orchard.

-Beasley's Dog Daze weekend, Oct.
-16-17, focuses specifically on dog families while raising money and promoting awareness for local rescue groups.
+Beasley's Dog Daze weekend in mid-October annually focuses specifically on dog families while raising money and promoting awareness for local rescue groups.
 They host tons of pet-related vendors on site.

 Participants can compete in a costume contest and of course enjoy all the usual fun at the orchard like taking their dog through the corn maze, checking out the rows and rows of apple trees and meeting other pet owners.